alan5123/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is given to a user so we know who it is, and using that token we can give them access to certain things.
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? you can use private routes so they cant see the page unless they have access.
 - [ ] Describe how web servers work.
+A server basically stores data about the website, and serves data to clients through HTTP, sending the requested data, or handling requests from the client.
+It's the middleman between you and the database.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create: .post Read: .get Update: .put Delete: .delete

 ## Project Set Up